 1. Obsolete Systems

 When was the last time your bank had a major hardware update?
-Many banks still rely on legacy hardware and software that were cutting-edge years ago but have since become a significant hindrance to efficiency.
+Many institutions still rely on legacy banking systems that were cutting-edge years ago but have since become a significant hindrance to efficiency.

-According to a report by IDC, nearly 79% of civilian agency IT budgets are spent on maintaining these aging systems, leaving little room for innovation or security enhancements.
+According to a report by CIO Dive, “More than three-quarters of IT decision-makers said their teams spend 5 to 25 hours a week updating and patching legacy systems.”
 This situation not only drains financial resources but also restricts the ability to adapt to the rapidly changing technology landscape.

 2. Security Vulnerabilities

 Security vulnerabilities pose another major challenge.
 The financial industry remains a prime target for cybercriminals due to the valuable customer data and financial assets it holds.
-In a survey conducted by PwC, 45% of financial institutions reported an increase in cyberattacks in recent years.
+In a 2024 survey conducted by PwC, the proportion of US businesses that experienced a cyber attack costing $1 million or more increased from 27% to 36%.

-The use of outdated security measures and patchy IT support make it difficult to defend against sophisticated threats.
-Such vulnerabilities can lead to data breaches, financial losses, and reputational damage.
+The use of outdated security measures—even the simple act of refusing to implement multi-factor authentication—and patchy IT support make it difficult to defend against sophisticated threats.
+Such vulnerabilities can lead to cyber attacks, financial losses, and reputational damage.

 3. Customer Expectations

 Customer expectations have evolved significantly in recent years.
 Today’s bank customers demand seamless digital experiences, whether it’s online banking, mobile apps, or instant customer support.
-As of 2022, 78% of American adults prefer to bank digitally, via an app or website.
+According to the American Bankers Association, 77% of American adults prefer to bank digitally, via an app or website.

 4. Constant Compliance Changes